-After a fair amount of angst and some RTM (read the manual) time, Derek was able to determine that his dilemma was caused by GIT or more correctly how he had used GIT.
+After a fair amount of angst and some RTM (read the manual) time, Derek was able to determine that his dilemma was caused by GIT or more correctly, how he had used GIT.
 Once he calmed down, Derek was able to use Backblaze to restore his missing files and get back to work.
-He also took a few minutes to document his experience in his blog, it’s a good read.
+He also took a few minutes to document his experience on his blog.

 Derek likes to use Mercurial; GIT not so much.
 There are many developers that agree with Derek and just as many or more that will disagree.
 Opinions abound; “Mercurial is easier to use,” “GIT is faster and more powerful,” “Mercurial is only for small projects,” “GIT is better at branching,” “Mercurial is better at branching,”—lots of opinions.
 Here are a few articles that compare the two systems.
 The articles are a year or two old, but still worth the read.